 Mindfulness in a Chaotic, Rapidly Changing World Life is stressful from work to the national news.
 Oftentimes, we can get caught up in the chaos and forget to pause, realign, and reflect.
 Frank offers strategies to remain mindful and present in this world.

-Read “Doulas, Who Usher in New Life, Find Mission in Support for the Dying” on The New York Times
+Read “Doulas, Who Usher in New Life, Find Mission in Support for the Dying” in The New York Times.

 — Jon Kabat-Zinn, founder of MBSR and author of Full Catastrophe Living and Coming to Our Senses

 "This book distills a compassionate shepherd's lifelong experience with death and dying."